 These apple wood pellets have a larger diameter size than standard wood pellets, allowing them to burn for a longer period of time.
 The bag weighs 28 pounds and has been dried out so the pellets burn easier while producing less ash, making clean-up a more pleasant task.
 Suitable for beef, poultry, pork, fish, vegetables, and wild game.

-This 20-pound bag of wood pellets is an excellent option for infrequent smokers who need wood pellets with a flavor profile that can match almost any food option.
-The Bear Mountain BBQ Hardwood Pellets combine flavors from hickory, maple, cherry, and oak to provide a smoky flavor that has a distinctly sweet undertone.
+This 40-pound bag of wood pellets is an excellent option for infrequent smokers who need wood pellets with a flavor profile that can match almost any food option.
+Bear Mountain Premium BBQ Woods BBQ Smoker Pellets combine flavors from hickory, maple, cherry, and oak to provide a smoky flavor that has a distinctly sweet undertone.
 This balanced flavor stands out and enhances beef, pork, fish, poultry, lamb, vegetables, and fruit.

 The gourmet blend wood pellets are made of 100 percent all-natural hardwood, meaning that they do not contain binders, fillers, or additives.
 These pellets can also be used with the majority of grills and smokers, including pellet smokers and grills, gas smokers and grills, charcoal smokers and grills, and electric smokers and grills.